niimmiish/niimmiish.github.io/_posts/2021-03-10-PWHT-3-gotgitjekyll.md

 1. Go to GitHub Desktop and "Create New Repository."
 2. Provide your repository name.
 In my case, I provide "niimmiish.github.io".
 Make sure the local path to the repository is correct.
 3. You can initialize the repository with a "ReadMe" file (good practice).
 4. You can leave "Git Ignore" as "None" (when we created the "niimmiish.github.io" with `jekyll new` it created a `.gitignore` file for us).
-Choose a "Licence" to your liking.
+Choose a "License" to your liking.
 5. Cick "Create Repository" and you will see all the files that have been changes since the last time you pushed you site files to GitHub.
 As this is the first time, all files are shown as new.
 6. Provide a (required) "Summary" and (optional) "Description" for the changes.
 In this case, since this is the first version, something like "Initial version" would suffice.
 7. Click "Commit to main" (this commits your changes locally).